How to Track Alcohol Consumption

-Eight or more drinks per week for women.
+- Eight or more drinks per week for women.

-Fifteen or more drinks per week for men.
+- Fifteen or more drinks per week for men.

-Four or more drinks in a single sitting for women.
+- Four or more drinks in a single sitting for women.

-Five or more drinks in a single sitting for men.
+- Five or more drinks in a single sitting for men.

 Binge drinking may stem from an underlying issue or a challenging time in someone’s life.
 However, if excessive drinking continues, it can indicate a developing alcohol dependency or addiction.

 There are tips and tools available to help keep your drinking moderate and safe levels, and many of these start with your ability to track alcohol consumption.

-How to Track Alcohol
+Tips on How to Track Alcohol Consumption

 It can be challenging to keep track of your alcohol intake, especially in social settings.
 However, there are measures you can take to ensure you are drinking responsibly.

-Having drinks counter on-hand when drinking can help keep you mentally aware of how many drinks you have in a single sitting.
+Having drinks counter on hand when drinking can help keep you mentally aware of how many drinks you have in a single sitting.